PayFabric/APIs/PayFabric/Sections/Wallets.md

 </pre>

 Please note that **bold** fields are required fields, and all others are optional.
 For more information and descriptions on available fields please see our [object reference](Objects.md#card).

+Insted of returning validation failed error message while wallet is duplicated, PayFabric removed the credit card/eCheck duplicate validation for wallet creation, PayFabric will check the existence for the new wallet, if existing, return the existing wallet ID, assign it the new wallet object, then do the update wallet workflow.

 ###### Response
 ```JSON